SeanRandall/Randallreader_web/manual.md

 To decrease the speed or rate of speech, either while playing or paused, press and hold the 1 key.
 To increase the rate, press and hold 3.
 If you do so whilst a device is playing, the content you are hearing will change speed without interruption.
 If you are paused, the Reader will announce the new level.

-By default, you will hear a beep if the speed cannot go any higher or lower.
+By default, you will hear a beep if the speed cannot go any faster or slower.
 If you prefer you can turn on wrapping in the settings, to allow holding the 1 or 3 keys to cycle through all the rate options.

 Note: with wrapping on, the Reader will move from *very slow* to **a very fast rate of speech** with a single keypress, as well as the opposite.
 Please keep this in mind if you should choose to enable the wrapping feature.
 You can change this behaviour by setting the "wrapping" option to "off".